Most of us are used to watching video and listening to music on our iPhones and iPads.

 - Using Apple TV to stream on your TV

-Using an HDMI cable to connect your iPhone to your TV
+How to connect your iPhone to your TV with an HDMI cable

 This might be the cheapest way for you to use your apps and see your favorite content on a bigger screen, and the good news its it’ll also support both sound and video – and is really simple.
 If you have an iPad, this method might be useful for you as well – although you may need a different type of adapter (also known as a dongle).